mikewolfxyou/Dishes/asset/DataModeling.md

 | Query dishes by dishes id| `10,240,000` read/day<br> each read < 5 ms | no stale data |

 ### Entities
-For dishes themself, a simplicity all embedded model is enough, dish should be link to restaurant, when any operation base on restaurant the dishes number will be limited.
-The first relation ship between dishes and restaurant:
+For dishes themself, a simplicity all embedded model is enough, dish should be link to restaurant The relationship between dish and restaurant, the image also include the user role:
 ![dishes and restaurant](DishesAndRestaurant.png?raw=true)

  ### Patterns
-The restaurant id in dish is kind similar *Extended reference* pattern, but not really, because the model is every simple, the pattern in this case might even not needed.
+The restaurant id in dish is kind of *Extended reference* pattern, but not really, because the model is every simple, the pattern in this case might even not needed.

 ### Mongo db data modeling vs. MSSQL data modeling